 <Reference_Designator>.< Pin_Name>

+External_Designator should it be required.

-The situation for Ports in .ibs package and on-die interconnect is more complex.
+The situation for Ports in IBIS Component package and on-die interconnect is more complex.
 For package interconnects, the Ports are either pin_name or die_pad name.
 For on-die interconnects the Ports are either die_pad name or buffer_name.
 Since the name space between pin_names, die_pad_names and buffer_names can overlap, it must be necessary to indicate whether a Port is a Pin, Die Pad, or Buffer, and for Buffer Ports it is also necessary to further qualify a Port as being a Signal, PuRef, PdRef, GcRef, or PcRef.

-In addition, .ibs package models can be either associated with a Connection (i.e. scoped to a specific pin_name, die_pad_name, and buffer_name, or be associated with a [Model] and Supply signal_name.
+In addition, IBIS Component package models can be either associated with a Connection (i.e. scoped to a specific pin_name, die_pad_name, and buffer_name, or be associated with a [Model] and Supply signal_name.
 The concept here is that interconnect subckt can be defined for a package and/or on-die interconnect model that can be applied to all of package and/or on-die interconnect for each Connection of a specific [Model].
 For example, a [Component] that has 32 DQ pins (DQ<31:0>) that have the same [Model] DQ each uses the same package and/or on-die interconnect model.
 A variation of this is that for crosstalk simulation, there can be 32 DQ package models (one for each DQ pin as a victim) each with two additional DQ aggressors.
 The ports for the DQ victim are the specific Pin and die-pad pin for that particular DQ (e.g. DQ<7>) but that the two aggressor DQ channels need not be specified.
 Knowing the exact electrical length of the DQ victim is often critical, while knowing the exact electrical length of its DQ aggressors is not.
 This generally the way that IC Vendors characterize the package interconnect.

-The syntax of an EMD and .ibs file to define and name Ports that are candidate for interconnect. .ibs files have additional Buffer ports which may or may not be used for interconnect Ports.
+The syntax of an EMD and IBIS Component to define and name Ports that are candidate for interconnect.
+IBIS Component have additional Buffer ports which may or may not be used for interconnect Ports.
 Once one goes into the Interconnect branch of EMD, IBIS package and IBIS On-Die, the syntax is remarkably similar, except that there is additional flexibility in assigning IBIS pin, pad and buffer Ports to interconnect Ports.
 This concept must be agreed to before specifying the detailed leaves of interconnect Ports.

+There are three fundamental issues we will need to make regarding enhancements to .ibs files that we should at least identify:

+Do we support a different number of supply die pads than supply pins?

+Add a [Die Pad] section to .ibs

+Do we support stacked die?

+Add to the [Component] section:

+[Stacked Die] <N>

+Add to a pin instance

+<pin name> <signal name> <model> r l c Stacked=N

+How is chip enable handled?

+Are all stacked chips identical?

+Do we support multiple pins connected to one die pad?

+Currently we allow multiple pins to have the same signal_name.
+I have seen this on memory data lines.

+Add to the [Component] section:

+Same_Signal_Name_Is_One_Die_Pad True|False

+Default False

+If True, then all pins with the same Signal_Name are connected to single Die Pad and Single Buffer.

+Do we support multiple die pads on one die connected to one pin?

+No?

+Do we support multiple buffers connected to one die pad?

+No?